Facebook Skip to main content

 Business language course or module development grants will support new business language course development, improvement of existing business language courses, or business-oriented modules to be used in an existing language course.
 Priority will be given to proposals for less-commonly taught languages, which include all foreign languages except French, German, and Spanish.
 Courses may be flexible in content such as independent study.

-Email Jennifer Chen for details.
+Email Kahyun Cho for details.

 Congratulations to past grant recipients: